medined/perl-5-by-example/perl_5_by_example/form-processing.md

 you won't know which login name the CGI program will be running under.
 Including the Reply-To field will ensure that the reader of the message can easily respond to the email message if needed.

-<H2><A name="Debugging Form Processing CGI Scripts">Debugging Form Processing
+## Debugging Form Processing CGI Scripts

-CGI Scripts</A></H2>CGI programs get their information from three sources: the URL that invokes them, environment variables, and from the STDIN filehandle.
+CGI programs get their information from three sources: the URL that invokes them, environment variables, and from the STDIN filehandle.
 Most of the time, this information comes from the web server that invokes the CGI script.
 However, you can manually recreate the script's normal environment.